wwlorey/book-decrypter/README.md

 Thoroughly read the syllabus sections on "Programming assignments" and "Grading".
 These sections give good tips, tricks, hints, and instructions for programming assignments, including how to submit via Git.

 ## Grading
-It does not need to be perfect; we will give you a % accuracy score.
+Your decryption does not need to be perfect; we will give you a % accuracy score.
 Specifically, if you got 99% of the characters in the book, you would receive 99% of the below points.
 To be generous with points, this won't be linear, but more in your favor, where cracking 70% of letters would be better than a 70.